 Regulations on Domestic and Hazardous Wastes

-Regulations require certain domestic and hazardous wastes—from tires, batteries, oils, paint, and chemicals to be disposed of correctly to protect the environment and human health.
-Specific items often have their schemes or drop-off points to guarantee safe disposal.
+paint, and chemicals to be disposed of correctly to protect the environment and

 DIY Waste Management: